Department of Chemistry

 CHEM 5001.
 Independent Study in Chemistry.
 1-3 Hours.

-This course is intended to provide an avenue for selected graduate students to engage in independent studies.
-Registration is on an individual basis and is restricted to students in residence.
-Variable Credit (1-3).
+Students engage in individualized, independent study under faculty supervision, pursuing advanced topics in chemistry.
+Registration is on an individual basis and restricted to students in residence.
+Variable Credit (1–3).

 Prerequisite: Approval of department chair.